Want to juggle life without losing yourself? Prioritize you.

 Through the challenges of recent years, I've gathered a few key insights.
 They're not revolutionary, but they've been my anchors through difficult times.
 I'd like to share them with you, with the hope they can offer you similar strength.

-This might mean having tough conversations with leadership about our roles and responsibilities.
+To reprioritize our lives, this might mean having tough conversations with leadership about our roles and responsibilities.
 For me, when my mother faced stage four lung cancer, stepping back from my career to care for her was a non-negotiable priority, a trade-off I've never regretted.
 Yes, it seemed like I sacrificed my career progression.
 However, the better path emerged: I found a new career path that has been more satisfying.

 The truth: we are the authors of our journeys, and we choose which chapters command our focus in each season.